 4. Spiral Model

 The Spiral model of the software development life cycle is a risk-driven one.
-This helps all the team members to adopt one or more process models included in the software development life cycle’s arsenal like the waterfall, Agile or V-model, etc.
+This helps all the team members to adopt one or more process models included in the software development life cycle’s arsenal like the waterfall, Agile, or V-model, etc.

 This strategy enables the team members to use all of the best features of every one of those models and use them to their advantage in the process of software development.

-Based on everything we have talked about the software development lifecycle, some of the key highlights could be summed up as appended below.
+Based on everything we have talked about in the software development lifecycle, some of the key highlights could be summed up as appended below.
 Bear in mind that SDLC is an ever-evolving phenomenon due to changing technology and industry needs.
 Feel free to improvise as a project manager – or a program manager for that matter.

 - The SDLC is a systematic process for building software that ensures the quality and correctness of the software built

 - SDLC process provides a framework for a standard set of activities and deliverables